indu-in/cctbx_project1/README.md

 ./bootstrap.py --builder=dials hot update
 ```

-Hot and update will download the packages that dials depends on, in this case ```cctbx_project``` and all its goodies.
-This is the *"builder"* that most developers will use and all of the source materials are available to the public.
-The packages will be stored in the newly created ```modules``` folder.
+Note we passed the option --builder=dials.
+Dials is a framework for processing diffraction data that includes an image viewer and spot findingm indexing, and integration routines.
+Dials that makes use of cctbx libraries,  as well as some other libraries, namely dxtbx which is a library for various experimental models (e.g. crystals detectors, beams) and almost every known X-ray detector image format.
+In this case hot and update will download the packages that dials depends on. *"Dials"* is the *"builder"* that most developers will use and all of the sources materials are freely available to the public.
+The packages will be stored in a newly created ```./modules``` folder.

 <a name="conda"></a>
 ### Getting external dependencies: conda